Excluded by Noindex Tag

 Above, we have attached the settings of WordPress.

-This options are actually switched on while developing a website to avoid them from indexing until the website launch.
+This option is actually switched on while developing a website to prevent it from indexing until the website is launched.

-Unfortunately, this setting wouldn’t have switched off, and finally, make website to exclude from indexing.
+Unfortunately, this setting wouldn’t have been switched off, making the website excluded from indexing.

 Malfunction caused by Plugins